markdawes08/tutor_chatbot/README.md

 ## Files

 *   `retrieval_engine.py`: Contains the core logic for sentence splitting, embedding, cosine similarity, and index search.
-*   `demo.py`: A simple script to demonstrate the retrieval system using `knowledge_base.txt`.
+*   `demo.py`: A simple script to demonstrate the retrieval system using `data/knowledge_base.txt`.
-*   `knowledge_base.txt`: The text file containing the information to be indexed and retrieved from.
+*   `data/knowledge_base.txt`: The text file containing the information to be indexed and retrieved from.
 *   `requirements.txt`: Lists the Python dependencies required to run the project.